ROCm/gpu-cluster-networking/docs/how-to/multi-node-config.rst

 **************************************************************

 After single node configuration testing has been completed and verified, validate network connections in node pairs.
 All the tests described in this topic must be run between two nodes in a client-server relationship.
-Both nodes must be configured and verified per the :doc:`./single-node-config` before running any node-to-node performance tests.
+Both nodes must be configured and verified according to :doc:`./single-node-config` before running any node-to-node performance tests.

 .. _Multinode-Prerequisites: